k2view-academy/K2View-Academy/academy/CDC/Training_Level_1/06_cdc_implementation_and_configuration_exercise.md

 This exercise includes the following steps:

-* Adding the CDC Training consumer to your project.
+* Adding the CDCTraining consumer to your project.
 * Adding CDC fields to the Invoice LU table.
 * Configuring CDC sections in the config.ini file.
 * Deploying the updated Customer LU and checking Kafka messages in the CDCTraining topic.